 • Ask: What are taxes?
-Who pays taxes?
+Who • Brainstorm with the pays taxes?
 (Students might be aware that they pay sales tax on certain items.
-They might also know that taxes are deducted from paychecks and that homeowners pay property taxes.)
+Thev might also know that taxes are deducted from paychecks and that homeowners pav property taxes.)

 Build Comprehension Recall Key Details